japan-d2/js-schema/README.md

 ### validation with [Assertion Function](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions)

+`assertValid (instance, schema) -> void`

-throws `ValidationError` or not using `validate` function in [jsonschema](https://www.npmjs.com/package/jsonschema) package with options `{ throwError: true }`. this function is a Assertion Function, new feature of TS 3.7.
+Throws `ValidationError` if instance are invalid, and does nothing if valid.
+Internally it uses `validate` function in [jsonschema](https://www.npmjs.com/package/jsonschema) package with options `{ throwError: true }`.
-This fixes the type in a scope where no error occurred.
+This function is an Assertion Function that uses the new features of TS3.7 and this fixes the type in a scope where no error occurred.

 ```typescript
 import { validate } from '@japan-d2/schema'